EMPORIA STATE UNIVERSITY

 Objectives:This is a one-semester freshman course that prepares students to study engineering or physics.
 At the end of the course you should have a realistic view of careers in engineering and physics, and the academic preparation required for those careers.
 During the semester you might decide that you do not want to study engineering or physics.
 You might decide to study something else in the physical, mathematical or biological sciences, or something else at ESU.
 We will help you make that transition.

-Supplies: There is no textbook for this class.
-You should have access to one USB drive (or other storage option), a scientific calculator, a ruler, a pen and a pencil.
+Supplies: You should have access to one USB drive (or other storage option), a scientific calculator, a ruler, a pen and a pencil.
 A math reference book such as Schaum’s Mathematical Handbook is recommended.
-You should have access to your emporia.edu e-mail account, Buzz-In and Blackboard.
+You should have access to your emporia.edu e-mail account, Buzz-In and Canvas.

 Attendance:Attendance in class is mandatory.
 Any student with more than three absences will have their final grade in the course lowered by one letter grade.
 Any student who is absent is expected to make up missed work regardless of the reason.
 If you know you will be absent, tell us as soon as possible.